 Create a Variable called Flag - TP Completed in Enrollment Date Range using the Formula:

 =(If [Date Taken_1566] Between([Program Start Date];[Program End Date]) Then 1)

-You'll notice that any participant who does not have a Program End Date does not get flagged.
-We'll need to add a varibale to account for a null Program End Date.
+You'll notice that any Participant who does not have a Program End Date does not get flagged.
+We'll need to add a Variable to account for a null Program End Date.